 When it comes to beauty, few things are as confusing—or fraught with danger—than grooming your brows.
 If you decide to see a pro, you'll need to factor in the likely divide in your individual understandings of what you're after. ("Natural and full" can mean two different things to two different people.)
 And if you're into DIY, there's a whole lot to know before you ever even pick up a pair of tweezers.
 Even the removal of a single hair in the wrong place can throw off symmetry and ruin your plans for Olivia-esque arches.

-We called upon our office brow artist Lien Davies to break down the science of brow shaping, and our current (and forever) beauty crush Sara Donaldson to act as model.
-Ahead, Davies explains exactly how to recognise any unique brow problems you may have, and how to correct it for your ultimate brow shape.
+We called upon our office brow artist Lien Davies to break down the science of brow shaping, and our current (and forever) beauty crush Sara Donaldson of Harper and Harley to act as a model.
+Ahead, Davies explains exactly how to recognize any unique brow problems you may have, and how to correct it for your ultimate brow shape.

 Keep scrolling for more.